How Do I Become A Junior/Juvenile Season Ticket Holder?

 Where Is The Practice Ground?

 The practice ground is located at the far west end of the golf courses.
 It can be accessed via the Carnoustie to Monifieth cycle path.
 This access road runs in between the Burnside course and the railway line.
 It’s approximately 1 mile from the burnside starters box out to the practice ground.
+The red line on the picture below (travelling right to left) shows the route to get there from Links Avenue.

 I Love My Golf And I Want To Improve Quickly, How Do I Do That?